NeLLi-team/symclatron/README.md

    - `completeness_UNI56` - Completeness metric based on universal marker genes
    - `confidence` - Overall confidence score for the classification
    - `classification` - Final classification label (Free-living, Symbiont;Host-associated, or Symbiont;Obligate-intracellular)

+2. `classification_summary.txt` - A summary report of the classification results with statistics

 ### 🐳 symclatron container